NickHastings/riverwm-utils/README.md

 explained by Leon
 Plickat](https://github.com/riverwm/river/pull/506#issuecomment-1008021752)
-there is a plan to separate the window management to a separate client, and as such new addictions are not being accepted.
+there is a plan to separate the window management to a separate client, and as such new additions are not being accepted.
 The approach implemented here was suggested and sample code was provided.
 That sample code forms the basis of this script.